 Fellows can expect to have days filled from 8:00 am to 9:00 or 10:00pm every day.
-There is little time for personal down time, so please ensure you are prepared for an intense 2 weeks.
+There is little time for personal down time, so please ensure you are prepared for an intense exchange in Egypt and the US.
+The purpose is to enhance the experience.